 The next day I was over it and finished what I could, deciding I didn’t need to do everything I had done every year before.
 To be honest, not having children or grandchildren meant a lot fewer gifts to worry about.
 I had my presents in the mail before the post office closed at noon.
 Now I’m done decorating and almost finished with the cards.
 I’m finally able to listen to Christmas carols.

-In lieu of any brilliant thoughts of my own today, I offer two additional articles that I think you’ll find worth reading.
+In lieu of any brilliant thoughts of my own today, I offer a couple of articles that I think you’ll find worth reading.
 In the first one, Jody Day of Gateway-Women offers a powerful essay, “Childlessness is a Political, as Well as a Deeply Personal, Issue” on the difficulties of being childless at Christmas and throughout the year.

 This piece, “I’m So Glad I’ve Frozen My Eggs,” linked from the Have Children or Not blog, offers a fascinating look at one possibility for women who are worried about not being able to have children until after their eggs are too old.

 Happy reading, and please try to enjoy all the good things about the holidays and let the rest go.
 As always, I welcome your comments.